jmatela/FlashCardLab4/README.md

 ## Lab 4

 ### App Description
-This is to view the answer for cooking egg.
+This is to view the answer for cooking egg on a flashcard.

 ### App Walk-though